Biostatistics, B.S.

 Student Handbook

 Saint Louis University's Bachelor of Science in Biostatistics degree is offered through the College for Public Health and Social Justice, which is accredited by the Council on Education for Public Health.
-Using the American Statistical Association's guidelines for undergraduate data science programs, the curriculum trains students in the management, analysis and interpretation of data within the context of public health and health care.
+Using the American Statistical Association's guidelines for undergraduate data science programs, SLU's curriculum trains students in the management, analysis and interpretation of data within the context of public health and health care.
 Students gain skills that prepare them to enter the workforce or pursue graduate school after graduation.

 What is the Field of Biostatistics?